mypsik/torela/en/events/index.md

 # Upcoming events

-### 27.02 (10.00-13.00) - Playmorning
-You are welcome to the play-morning!
-There are tasty snacks and coffee on the table!

-Participation fee is 7 € (child + parent), another child of the same family +3€.

-### 27.02 (18.30-20.30) - Relaxation Evening for moms
-We're going to have very nice kids free relaxion evening for moms!
-We'll do some meditation, talk about evryday life and drink some tea.

-Participation fee is 15 €.

 ### 02.03 (10.00-13.00) - Waffle-playmorning
 Eat as much waffles as you can!
 We'll do oldschool waffles and also soft belgian waffles.
 There are different toppings included!